 Algonquin Provincial Park

-Algonquin Park was also the traditional territory of the Algonquin, where the park’s name comes from.
+Algonquin Park is also the traditional territory of the Algonquin, where the park’s name comes from.
 While there is a lot of land in eastern Ontario that is unceded Algonquin land, the land we play on is covered by Treaty 61, the Robinson-Huron treaty.
 The corner of Algonquin Park that we’ll spend some time in (near Access Point 1) is also covered by the Williams Treaties of 1923.

 Killarney Provincial Park